gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Default location for the implementation headers
 - Rename `lib()` to `dependsOn()` or similar?
+- Model 'implicit' headers: in the same directory as the source files or included via relative path.
+    - Need to make these available in the IDE and include in compile task inputs

 ### Story: Introduce public headers for native libraries